-The Compensation Committee of the Board of Directors is currently composed of the following four non-employee directors: Eric Ende, Chair, Kathryn Corzo, James Scibetta and Matthew Wikler, with Ms. Corzo replacing Mr. LePore on the committee following the Company's last Annual Shareholder meeting.
+The Compensation Committee of the Board of Directors is currently composed of the following three non-employee directors: Kathryn Corzo, James Scibetta, Chair, and Matthew Wikler.
 No member of the Compensation Committee is or was formerly an officer or an employee of the Company during the last fiscal year.
 In addition, no executive officer of the Company serves on the compensation committee or board of directors of a company for which any of the Company's directors serve as an executive officer.
-Please see Item 13.
+See Item 13.